MattDrennan/501-troop-tracker/README.md

 # 501st Legion Troop Tracker
 A troop tracker for the 501st Legion developed for the Florida Garrison.
+Xenforo is required to use Troop Tracker.

 ## Use
 You are free to download, modify, and use freely for non-commerical purposes.